EXCLUSIVE-Crisis-hit Sri Lanka strikes staff-level pact with IMF on loan -sources | Law-Order

 - Sri Lanka

 Sri Lanka and the International Monetary Fund (IMF) have reached a preliminary agreement on an emergency loan to the crisis-hit country and a formal announcement will be made on Thursday, four sources with direct knowledge of the matter said.
-The island nation, struggling with its worst economic crisis in more than seven decades, had sought up to $3 billion from the IMF.
+The debt-laden island nation had sought up to $3 billion from the global lender as it struggles with its worst economic crisis in more than seven decades.
+Sri Lankans have faced acute shortages of basic goods and sky-high prices for months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)